StephenFluin/devfest-mn/README.md

 2. Create local branch and make changes
 3. `ng serve`
 4. Submit PR
-5. Marge PR into master
+5. Merge PR into master
 6. Firebase authentication - may not be required
 7. Run `tools/deploy.sh`